Rev. Barry Lynn

 Julie Segal Walters

-The 7:30 p.m. panel discussion will be held in Trout Auditorium at
+The 7:30 p.m. panel discussion will be held in Trout Auditorium at BucknellUniversity.
+It is free and open to the public.
+A book signing will follow the panel discussion.

-It is the fifth event in the national speaker series, "The Bucknell Forum: The Citizen & Politics in America," which started September 2007 and will continue to the inauguration of the 44th president of the
+It is the fifth event in the national speaker series, "The Bucknell Forum: The Citizen & Politics in America," which started September 2007 and will continue to the inauguration of the 44th president of the United States in January 2009.

 Tony Massoud, associate professor of political science and a member of the national speaker series task force, said that even before the 2008 presidential field narrowed religion was playing a significant role in shaping the views that citizens have of presidential candidates.